mirzlab/mirzlab.github.io/_posts/2017-07-16-cas5-oidc-provider.md

 ---
 layout: post
 title: CAS 5 as an OpenID Connect provider
+summary: Quick tutorial on how to configure CAS 5 OIDC server module
 ---

 This post shows how to configure CAS 5.1.x as an OpenID Connect provider.